bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 63°
-- Light Rain
+- Drizzle
-- 91% humidity
+- 89% humidity
-- 14 mph wind
+- 13 mph wind
-- 89% cloud cover
+- 87% cloud cover
 - 55 AQI 🟨
-- 0.28 inches of rain in the past 24 hours
+- 0.36 inches of rain in the past 24 hours
-- 0.09 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>